reogaro/web/content/project/dc-motorman/index.md

 ## Conclusion

-The Pico DC Servo Controller is a schway circuit board for controlling two DC motors with feedback from quadrature encoders.
-This setup allows precise motor control, making it suitable for various automation and robotics applications.
+The Pico DC Servo Controller is a great learning experience for designing a circuit board.
+It successfully controls two DC motors with feedback from quadrature encoders.
+With further software improvements, this will be used in future software projects.